 - Disposal of machinery and equipment before the end of its useful life

-You can ignore any kind of mishappening by strategizing an equipment maintenance system in your organization.
+You can ignore any kind of mishappening by strategizing maintenance management software in your organization.

-There are few intents you will need to know and remember while programming equipment maintenance in your business to:
+There are few intents you will need to know and remember while programming equipment maintenance or tracking assets in your business to:

 - Plan and set some quality and usage standards for the staff internally, that too based upon your asset type.